GoogleChrome/developer.chrome.com/site/en/docs/devtools/storage/private-state-tokens/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: "View and change Private State Tokens"
-subhead: How to view and change Private State Tokens with the Local Storage pane and the Console.
+subhead: How to view and change Private State Tokens with the Local Storage pane.
-description: How to view and change Private State Tokens with the Local Storage pane and the Console.
+description: How to view and change Private State Tokens with the Local Storage pane.
 authors:
   - sofiayem
   - aaronforinton